KhronosGroup/SPIRV-Tools/README.md

 testing and they always reflect the current top of the tree of the master branch.

-The project uses [CMake][cmake] to generate platform-specific build configurations.
+In order to build the code, you first need to sync the external repositories that it depends on.
 Assume that `<spirv-dir>` is the root directory of the checked out code:

 ```sh
 cd <spirv-dir>